 Moreover, use simple language to write selection criteria and avoid using jargon and complicated words that can make a candidate confused about the requirement.

-Step 5: Avoid adding personal qualities in the selection criteria
+Step 5: Avoid adding personal attributes to the selection criteria

-The last and essential thing that you should keep in mind while writing criteria is that all criteria should be measurable.
+The last and essential thing that you should keep in mind while writing key selection criteria is that all criteria should be measurable.
 For example, criteria like “hard-working” are difficult to measure.
+So, you should avoid adding such personal attributes to the key selection criteria.

-How to write selection criteria as an applicant?
+B. How to address the selection criteria as an applicant? – Selection Criteria Response

 Responding to the job opening is the first step towards getting a job.
 Your job application will make your first impression on the employer.
-Selection criteria is an essential part of your job application.
+The key selection criteria are an essential part of your job application.

 Therefore, writing effective criteria can increase your chances of getting the job.